Air France: 2010s

 On 12 January 2012, Air France-KLM announced a three-year transformation plan, called Transform 2015, to restore profitability.
 The plan was to restore competitiveness through cost-cutting, restructuring the short- and medium-haul operations and rapidly reducing debt.
 The main objective of this plan was to turn Air France-KLM back into a world player by 2015.
 Air France had been losing 700 million euros a year.
 As the financial results of 2011 demonstrated, the long-haul operations, also subject to increasing competition, would not be able to offset these losses.
 On 22 February 2012, Air France released its plan for the summer schedule.
-Because of the uncertain economic environment, Air France-KLM set a limit of 1.4% maximum increase in capacity from 25 March 2012 – 28 October 2012.
+Because of the uncertain economic environment, Air France-KLM set a limit of 1.4% maximum increase in capacity from 25 March 2012 to 28 October 2012.

 On 21 June 2012, Air France-KLM had announced its decision to cut just under 10% of the total 53,000 workforce (about 5,000 jobs) by the end of 2013 in an attempt to restore profitability.
 The airline expected to lose 1,700 jobs through natural turnover and the rest by voluntary redundancies.
 As of August 2012, the Transform 2015 plan was accepted by ground staff and pilot unions but rejected by cabin crew unions.

 At the beginning of July 2012, it was announced that Air France-KLM found partners for the new African start-up airline Air France, which was co-founded by six countries in Central Africa to replace the former Air Afrique.
 But several problems and two partners, who decided to back out, delayed the implementation of the project.
 Following its launch, Air France announced it would commence operations in 2013.

 In September 2013, Air France introduced a brand new Economy product along with an improved Premium Economy seat and service.
 It is expected that the new improvements would be fitted on aircraft from June 2014 onwards.
 In October 2013, Air France-KLM announced it was writing off the 25% stake in Alitalia, as it was hesitant the struggling carrier would obtain the 300 million euros in financing.
 The group has denied Alitalia of additional funds as it is currently struggling to restructure itself to profitability with the Transform 2015 plan.